semantic-machines/veda-server/source/veda-queue-shard-distributor/README.md

 # Base path for worker sub-queues and service files
 worker_base_path = ./data/queue-workers

-# Prefix for sub-queue names (will be appended with -0, -1, -2, etc.)
-sub_queue_prefix = individuals-flow-shard

 # Sleep time in seconds when a worker queue is empty
 sleep_empty_sec = 0.5